Zeanon/ComputerCraft/DraconicReactorControl/README.md

 <br>to update just run <code>update</code>
 ## Run
 to run the program you don't have to do anything, the install script will do everything for you.
-<br>to kill the program just hold down ctrl+t twice or delete startup and reboot
+<br>to kill the program just hold down ctrl+t twice or delete startup and then reboot the System
-<br> if you happen do be in need of disabling the override on the fluxgates, just run <code>disableOverride</code>